jdoleary/Spellmasons/docs/CriticalPath.md

         - Support huge numbers of mobs (100?
 500?
 1000?)
             - Profile and figure out where the weak points are
         - Saw slowdown with "+ Radius" * 4 then Bloat, then Slice
+- Milestone | **Finish Gameplay**
+    - More enemies
+    - End of game scaling
+    - Perks
+- Milestone | **Efficient Game Updates**
+    - Move game logic to js files that live near the executable
+        - This is necessary to support steam workshop mods
+    - Don't obfuscate
 - Milestone X | **Package as Electron App** | Planning on November 1
     - Security
         - Since I'm using electron, I should evaluate my dependencies for safety: https://www.electronjs.org/docs/latest/tutorial/security#security-is-everyones-responsibility